Rabbit-Proof Fence: Production

+Stills photographs in the film were made by well-known Aboriginal Australian photographer Mervyn Bishop.
+His work is held at the National Portrait Gallery of Australia.

 Reception

 Public reception

-The film stirred controversy in Australia relating to the government's historical policy of removing part-Aboriginal children, who became known as the Stolen Generations, from Aboriginal communities and placing them in state institutions.
-Eric Abetz, a government minister, announced the publishing of a leaflet criticising the film's portrayal of the treatment of indigenous Australians, and demanded an apology from the filmmakers.
-Director Phillip Noyce suggested instead that the government apologize to the indigenous people affected by the removal policy.
+The film stirred controversy in Australia relating to the government's historical policy of removing mixed-race Aboriginal children from their families in Aboriginal communities and placing them in state institutions.
+They became known as the Stolen Generations.

+Eric Abetz, a government minister, announced the publication of a leaflet criticising the film's portrayal of the treatment of Indigenous Australians, and demanded an apology from the filmmakers.
+Director Phillip Noyce suggested that instead the government should apologise to the numerous Indigenous people affected by the removal policy.

-Conservative commentators such as Andrew Bolt also attacked the historical accuracy of the film.
-Bolt criticized the numerous disparities between the film and Pilkington Garimara's novel, a fact that angered Pilkington Garimara, who said that Bolt had misquoted her.
-The academic Robert Manne in turn accused Bolt of historical denialism, and scriptwriter Christine Olsen wrote a detailed response to Bolt's claims.
+Conservative commentators, such as Andrew Bolt, also attacked the historical accuracy of the film.
+Bolt criticised the numerous disparities between the film and Pilkington Garimara's novel.
+This angered the author, who said that Bolt had misquoted her.
+The academic Robert Manne in turn accused Bolt of historical denialism.
+Screenwriter Christine Olsen wrote a detailed response to Bolt's claims.

 Olsen attributed the angry response among some of the public to the fact that it was based in events that were "demonstrably true" and well-documented.
 However, the filmmaker said that the film was meant primarily as a drama rather than a political or historical statement.
-Noyce stated, "If drama comes from conflict, there's no greater conflict in Australian history than the conflict between indigenous Australians and white settlers."
+Noyce said, "If drama comes from conflict, there's no greater conflict in Australian history than the conflict between Indigenous Australians and white settlers."

-The historian Keith Windschuttle also disputed the film's depiction of events, stating in his work The Fabrication of Aboriginal History that Molly and the two other girls had been removed for their own welfare, and that the two older girls had been sexually involved with white men.
+The historian Keith Windschuttle also disputed the film's depiction of events.
+In his work The Fabrication of Aboriginal History, he wrote that Molly and the two other girls had been removed for their own welfare, and that the two older girls had been sexually involved with white men.
 Noyce and Olsen rejected these criticisms, stating that Windschuttle's research was incomplete.
 Pilkington Garimara denied Windschuttle's claims of sexual activity between her mother and local whites, stating that the claims were a distortion of history.

 Critical response

 The film received positive reviews from critics.
-Rotten Tomatoes gave it a rating of 87% based on 142 reviews, with an average rating of 7.6/10.
-The site's consensus states, "Visually beautiful and well-acted, Rabbit-Proof Fence tells a compelling true-life story."
-On Metacritic the film has a score of 80 out of 100, indicating "generally favorable reviews".
+Review aggregator Rotten Tomatoes's score is 88% based on 145 reviews.
+The site's Critics' Consensus states, "Visually beautiful and well-acted, Rabbit-Proof Fence tells a compelling true-life story".
+On Metacritic, the film has an aggregated score of 80 out of 100, indicating "generally favorable reviews".

 David Stratton of SBS awarded the film four stars out of five, commenting that Rabbit-Proof Fence is a "bold and timely film about the stolen generations."